Examples of Possible Careers*

 - Active, unrestricted registered nurse license in the state in which the student's practica will be completed

-- GRE scores, no more than five years old (Effective spring 2019, GRE scores will only be required for post-Bachelor of Science in Nursing applicants)
+- GRE scores, no more than five years old (only for post-Bachelor of Science in Nursing applicants)

 - Résumé or curriculum vitae that demonstrates professional experience in nursing